SuvarnaBhide/ToDo-List-WebApp/README.md

 ## Installation

 1. Clone or download the repository.
-2. Run the command `npm i` to install all the necessary node modules
+2. Run the command `npm i` to install all the necessary node modules.
+3. Run the command `node app.js` or `nodemon app.js` (Make sure you have them installed.)
-3. Your web app should be running on http://localhost:3000/
+4. Now your web app should be running on http://localhost:3000/

 ## How to Use